shenshan222/g1-parkour-isaaclab/report/final_report.md

 The underlying task family is manager-based locomotion with velocity tracking.
 The policy observes proprioceptive state and terrain-related signals, and learns to follow commanded base velocity while maintaining balance and avoiding failure termination.
 Within this overall project, flat and rough official G1 tasks are used as reference baselines: they validate the training pipeline, provide quantitative comparison points, and motivate why the parkour task should inherit from the rough locomotion configuration rather than from the flat configuration.

 This report is organized as a final-form project report.
 The parkour environment has been implemented and trained across three difficulty tiers.
 The completed terrain-difficulty ablation is analyzed through training metrics, diagonal rollout evaluation, cross-terrain evaluation, fixed-row stress evaluation, traversal-progress sanity checks, and terrain-aware obstacle crossing stress evaluation.
 A reward-shaping MDP ablation (parkour_progress + foothold_safety) has also been completed on both rough and hard terrains, with full timeout/progress/obstacle cross and stress evaluation.
+Finally, an ExtremeRandom OOD stress add-on compares the hard and hard_mdp checkpoints on an evaluation-only terrain distribution without changing the official 4x4 matrices.

 ---